datadiscoveries/MarketBasketAnalysis/README.md

 <br>

 **Opportunities for Further Analysis:<br>**
-1. Additional variables could be factored into the recommendation system to generate more personalized product suggestions, like products favorited, products viewed, search queries, and customer demographics.<br>
+1. Additional variables could be factored into the recommendation system to generate more personalized product suggestions, like products added to a "favorite" or "whish" list, products viewed, search queries, and customer demographics.<br>
-2. As shoppers are targeted with promoted products, sales data should be monitored to assess the effectiveness of the recommendation engine.
+2. As shoppers are targeted with promoted products, sales data should be monitored to assess the effectiveness of the recommendation system.
 <br>